 Gaining Member Eligibility

 Your employer might sponsor a credit union or have relationships with credit unions in your area, so you’d have the ability to join those credit unions.
-Some careers also qualify you to be part of a credit union—so your individual employer doesn’t matter because your occupation gets you in.
+Some careers also qualify you to be part of a credit union—your individual employer doesn’t matter, because your occupation gets you in.